devoxa/flocky/README.md

 ### sample(array)

-Gets a random element from the array.
+Get a random element from the `array`.

 ```js
 flocky.sample([1, 2, 3, 4, 5, 6, 7, 8, 9, 10])